-We must keep in mind with teenage goal setting, there are elements outside of themselves needed to help them achieve those goals and these ways are not an exhaustive list but a starting point for you to join hands with your teen and start rocking out some goals maybe even writing down some goals for yourself!
+We must keep in mind with teenage goal setting, there are elements outside of themselves needed to help them achieve those goals.
+These ways are not an exhaustive list but a starting point for you to join hands with your teen and start rocking out some goals.
+You may even start writing down some goals for yourself!

 My daughter recently told me a few of her classmates were bragging about their GPA being, 0.8.
 Even though I know there are some teens who don’t really care for school, I still found myself shocked.
 She said, “They literally don’t try and want their GPA to be as bad as it can be.”
 This really made me so sad.
 It left me wondering, “Why are they giving up on themselves?”
 Then the most telling question, “Does anyone care about them?”